-- d.
-Consultants have the ongoing obligation to disclose in their EOI and later in writing as may become relevant: (i) any administrative sanctions, criminal convictions or temporary suspensions of themselves or any of their key personnel or agents for fraud and corruption, and (ii) any commissions or fees paid or to be paid to agents or other parties in connection with this selection process or the execution of the contract.
-As a minimum, consultants must disclose the name and contact details of the agent or other party and the reason, amount and currency of the commission or fee paid or to be paid.
-Failure to comply with these disclosure obligations may lead to rejection of the EOI or termination of the contract. - e.
-Consultants are required to keep all records and documents, including electronic records, relating to this selection process available for a minimum of three (3) years after notification of completion of the process or, in case the consultant is awarded the contract, execution of the contract. - 6.
-The Fund requires that all beneficiaries of IFAD funding or funds administered by IFAD, including the client, any consultants, implementing partners, service providers and suppliers, observe the highest standards of integrity during the procurement and execution of such contracts, and commit to combat money laundering and terrorism financing consistent with IFAD's Anti-Money Laundering and Countering the Financing of Terrorism Policy. - 7.
-Procedure: the selection process will be conducted using Quality Cost Based Selection (QCBS) as laid out in the IFAD Pprocurement Handbook that can be accessed via the IFAD website at www.ifad.org/project-procurement.
+- 6. The Fund requires that all beneficiaries of IFAD funding or funds administered by IFAD, including the client, any consultants, implementing partners, service providers and suppliers, observe the highest standards of integrity during the procurement and execution of such contracts, and commit to combat money laundering and terrorism financing consistent with IFAD's Anti-Money Laundering and Countering the Financing of Terrorism Policy.4 - 7.
+Procedure: the selection process will be conducted using Quality Cost Based Selection (QCBS) as laid out in the IFAD Procurement Handbook that can be accessed via the IFAD website at www.ifad.org/project-procurement.
 The client will evaluate the EOIs using the criteria provided in Annex 2.
 The shortlisted consultant(s) will be provided with the detailed TORs and asked to submit a detailed technical and financial offer.
 The evaluation will include a review and verification of qualifications and past performance, including a reference check, prior to the contract award. - 8.
-Consultants may associate with other firms to enhance their qualifications but should indicate clearly whether the association is in the form of a joint venture and/or a sub-consultancy.
-In the case of a joint venture, all the partners in the joint venture shall be jointly and severally liable for the entire contract, if selected. - Any request for clarification on this EOI including the PTOR should be sent via e-mail to the address below no later than 11am, 25th March 2022 EAT The client will provide responses to all clarification requests by 11am, 28th March 2022 EAT - 10.
+Consultants may associate with other firms to enhance their qualifications but should indicate clearly whether the association is in the form of a joint venture and/or a subconsultancy.
+In the case of a joint venture, all the partners in the joint venture shall be jointly and severally liable for the entire contract, if selected. - Any request for clarification on this EOI including the PTOR should be sent via e-mail to the address below no later than 11.00am July 18th, 2022, EAT.
+The client will provide responses to all clarification requests by 11.00am July 22nd, 2022, EAT - 10.
 Submission Procedure: please submit your expression of interest using the forms provided for this purpose.
 Your EOI should comprise one (1) original copy of each EOI form annexed to this document.
-EOIs shall be submitted to the address below no later than 11am, 4th April 2022 EAT
+EOIs shall be submitted to the address below no later than 11.00am July 29nd, 2022 EAT